-Large scale ranching, logging, and oil and gas extraction are major industries in western Rocky View County while ranching, equestrian operations, and diversified agriculture, including greenhouses and nurseries, are prominent in eastern areas of the County.
+Large scale ranching, logging, and oil and gas extraction are major industries in western Rocky View County while shale gas development, ranching, equestrian livestock operations, conventional agricultural operations, and diversified agriculture, including greenhouses and nurseries, are prominent in eastern areas of the County.
 Commercial activities also occur along major highways that traverse the County, including the Trans-Canada Highway (Highway 1), and Queen Elizabeth II Highway (Highway 2).
 Large scale commercial and industrial operations are also located in the County adjacent to the City of Calgary, the Calgary International Airport, and the Springbank Airport.

 Access to nature and outdoor recreation opportunities are abundant throughout Rocky View County.
-The region's waterways, including the Bow and Elbow

-Rivers, provide fishing, boating, canoeing, and kayaking opportunities.
+The region's waterways, including the Bow and Elbow Rivers, provide fishing, boating, canoeing, and kayaking opportunities.
 Provincial parks, golf courses, and trail and pathway networks provide additional recreation opportunities for residents and visitors.